The logical strength of B\"uchi's decidability theorem: Additive Ramsey implies complementation

-{Over $\rca$, the Additive Ramsey Theorem (see Definition~\ref{def:additive-ramsey}) implies the following complementation result: there exists an algorithm which, given a B\"uchi automaton $\Aa$ over an alphabet $\Sigma$, outputs a B\"uchi automaton $\Bb$ over the same alphabet such that for every $\infA\in \Sigma^\Nn$ we have that $\Aa$ accepts $\infA$ if and only if $\Bb$ does not accept $\infA$.}
+\begin{proposition} Over $\rca$, Additive Ramsey's Theorem proves the correctness of the standard complementation procedure for B\"uchi automata: given a B\"uchi automaton $\Aa$ over an alphabet $\Sigma$, the procedure outputs a B\"uchi automaton $\Bb$ over the same alphabet such that for every $\infA\in \Sigma^\Nn$ we have that $\Aa$ accepts $\infA$ if and only if $\Bb$ does not accept $\infA$. \end{proposition}